About Me

 Hi, my name is Martin Defatte.

-My creative endeavors have always been deeply influenced by my lifelong love of music and skateboarding and their respective subcultures.
+My creative work has always been deeply influenced by a lifelong love of music, skateboarding, and the subcultures surrounding them.

-After graduating from college with an Art degree, I turned an internship into a gig as a graphic designer at a small package design firm in my hometown.
-I cut my teeth developing package concepts for household names like: Windex, Edge Shave Gel, Skintimate Shave Gel and Ziploc.
+After earning an art degree in college, I turned an internship into a full-time role as a graphic designer at a small package design firm in my hometown.
+I cut my teeth developing packaging concepts for household names like Windex, Edge Shave Gel, Skintimate, and Ziploc.

-Concurrent to my career as a print designer, I continued to pursue my personal studies in web design and development.
-After devouring the first of many books and blog articles on front end development, I knew I wanted to transition front print to web design and development as a career.
+Alongside my print design career, I continued pursuing my interest in web design and development.
+After devouring my first few books and blog posts on front-end development, I knew I wanted to make the jump from print to web as a full-time focus.

-After moving to Milwaukee and a couple long stints at a few area agencies, you can now find me currently working for Jigsaw as a Front End Developer in downtown Milwaukee, WI.
-In an agency setting, I have worked on a range of web accounts including: Door County Visitor Bureau, American Transmission Co., ManpowerGroup, Noah’s Ark Waterpark, Hunger Task Force, Visit Milwaukee, Planned Parenthood of WI and Milwaukee Art Museum.
+After moving to Milwaukee and spending several years at a few local agencies, I now work as a Front-End Developer for a large advertising agency.
+My web experience spans a variety of clients, including Door County Visitor Bureau, American Transmission Co., ManpowerGroup, Noah’s Ark Waterpark, Hunger Task Force, Visit Milwaukee, Planned Parenthood of Wisconsin, and the Milwaukee Art Museum.

 My Experience